-The program is being co-coordinated by Pax Christi USA staff members, Lauren Bailey and Michelle Sherman, with the the hope that it strengthens and grows Pax Christi USA’s “witness to reciprocal learning between the first-generation of our movement and upcoming generations.”
+The program is co-coordinated by Pax Christi USA staff members Lauren Bailey and Michelle Sherman, with the hope that it strengthens and grows Pax Christi USA’s “witness to reciprocal learning between the first-generation of our movement and upcoming generations.”

 If you are interested in participating in future cohorts, please email Lauren Bailey at firstname.lastname@example.org.